 Key management personnel have no entitlement to termination payments in the event of removal for misconduct.

 Share-based compensation

-Options issued to directors and other key management personnel as part of compensation during the year ended 30 June 2017 were as follows:
+There were no options issued to directors and other key management personnel as part of compensation during the year ended 30 June 2018.